Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

 ### Database restore

-To recover Kong configuration data from a database dump, the operator must make sure the database is correctly prepared.
+To recover {{site.base_gateway}} configuration data from a database dump, the operator must make sure the database is correctly prepared.
 For example, for PostgreSQL:

 1. In `kong.conf`, set a database user using the `pg_user` parameter: